 3. Describe the Ideal Customer Profile to Reach Your Target Audience

 Do you have an ideal customer profile?
-Make a customer persona and describe ages and characteristics, as well as buyer trends.
+Make a customer persona for the website design brief and describe ages and characteristics, as well as buyer trends.
 What is most important to the customer?
 Buying is as much or more an emotional experience as anything, and this will help you connect with customers on a deeper level other than just providing for a need.

 Before approaching a web designer, ask as many of your customers as you are able about what they would like to see and use on your new website.
 Maybe there is something they want but are not getting.
 When people think of your business, what seven to ten keywords or phrases do you want them to think of?
 What keywords should you associate with each page of your site?